WatchOS 8 Public Beta: Best New Features on Apple Watch | ExBulletin

 WatchOS 8 puts a portrait photo on your wrist

-You can now use portrait mode photos taken with your iPhone to add a portrait watch face and display these images on your wrist.
-However, instead of displaying it as a still image, the clock uses photo segmentation data to separate the foreground and background.
+The new portrait watch face allows you to use portrait mode photos taken with your iPhone.
+However, instead of displaying a still image, the clock uses photo segmentation data to separate the foreground and background.
 In other words, the time is displayed just behind the subject’s head, and when you raise your wrist or mess with the digital crown, the subject also pops out.

 Lexy Savvides / CNET

-We found that the distance between the foreground and the background was great, and there was plenty of headroom above the subject, so it worked best with photos that could actually see the effect.
+We’ve found that the distance between the foreground and the background is great, and there’s plenty of headroom above the subject, so it works best with photos that actually show the effect.
 Several complications are also supported, so you can also place factors such as battery level and heart rate on the watch face.

-The Photos app itself also has new tools such as displaying memories and featured photos, so new content is synced to your Watch every day.
-In addition, you can now share your photos directly from your watch via the Messages or Email app.
+The Photos app itself provides new tools such as displaying memories and featured photos, so new content syncs with your Watch every day.
+In addition, you can now share photos directly from your Watch via the Messages or Email app.

 AssistiveTouch is an amazing accessibility feature